lihaoyi/Metascala/readme.md

 Performance
 -----------
-The performance of Metascala is absolutely abyssmal: it performs basic optimizations (e.g. pre-calculating virtual-dispatch tables and maintaining invoke-interface caches), and I've tried to eliminate most of the micro-bottlenecks using [JProfiler](http://www.ej-technologies.com/products/jprofiler/overview.html) but the performance remains extremely low.
+The performance of Metascala is absolutely abysmal: it performs basic optimizations (e.g. pre-calculating virtual-dispatch tables and maintaining invoke-interface caches), and I've tried to eliminate most of the micro-bottlenecks using [JProfiler](http://www.ej-technologies.com/products/jprofiler/overview.html) but the performance remains extremely low.

 Part of this arises from the fact that it is written in Scala in a mostly immutable, functional style, and that results in overhead (lots of extra allocations and method calls) over an imperative, mutable style.
 The other part is probably a fundamental limitation of it being an interpreter, and any major increase in performance would require pretty fundamental changes to the system.